sp1aca9fa/rails-longest-word-game/README.md

 ## Notes

-This project was built to practice Rails fundamentals, including routing, controllers, and dynamic view rendering.
+This project is a solution to a Le Wagon bootcamp coding challenge and it was built to practice Rails fundamentals, including routing, controllers, and dynamic view rendering.